 Switzerland or Belgium might be famed for chocolate offerings, but Germany can hold its own on this one.
 Explore the history and culture of chocolate at the Chocolate Museum in Cologne, design your own sweet creation in the Schokowelt of Berlin or drop into a branch of German store Hussel to pick up a little something to take home.

-Swimming in Germany is designed to be quite the experience.
-Think bubble pools, free form pools, flumes, play areas, poolside catering and lush vegetation.
+Swimming in Germany is designed to be an experience.
+Think hot tubs , free form pools, flumes, play areas, poolside catering and lush vegetation.
 There is usually a lane swim pool too, in case you actually do just want to swim.
 In summer, visit the outdoor pool or ‘freibad’.
 Generally a basic pool/slide/diving board set up but lots of fun and a good place to spend the day when the temperature hits the thirties.
 For the ultimate German swimming experience, visit Tropical Islands and swim in an indoor rainforest complete with its own village, wildlife and hot air balloon rides.
 All housed in a dome that was built to house an airship, within day trip distance of Berlin.

 Meet the Mascots